Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Soft and hard components of particle distribution

 It is expected that $p_T$ distribution of charged particles produced in $eA$ collisions will follow Eq.~(\ref{eq.3}).
-Our previous work demonstrates that the soft component accounts for 60--70\% of the yield at TeV energy~\cite{29}.
+Our previous work demonstrates that in the central rapidity region, the soft component accounts for 60--70\% of the yield at TeV energies~\cite{29}.
 It is anticipated that the contribution fraction of the soft component will be even higher at the EIC due to lower energy.
 Because the specific value of $\langle p_{tij}\rangle$ is not yet clear, we could not provide a specific curve here.
 However, one may refer to our previous work to understand the trend of the curve~\cite{28,29}.

 The rapidity distribution of charged particles produced in $eA$ collisions can also be described by Eq.~(\ref{eq.5}).
-However, an asymmetric distribution will be observed, in which a small yield appears in the forward rapidity region ($e$-going direction) due to the projectile only including one participant $e$, and a great yield occurs in the backward rapidity region ($A$-going direction) due to the target containing more participant partons.
+However, an asymmetric distribution will be observed, in which a small yield appears in the forward rapidity region ($e$-going direction) due to the projectile only including one participating $e$, and a large yield occurs in the backward rapidity region ($A$-going direction) due to the target containing more principal participating partons.
 This results in $k_P<k_T$ in Eq.~(\ref{eq.5}).

 At the same time, the peak position of rapidity distribution will be shifted to the backward rapidity region.
 In other words, charged particles from the soft excitation process are mainly distributed in the backward and central rapidity regions, and those from the hard scattering process are mainly distributed in the central rapidity region.
 Considering the larger average $p_T$ ($\langle p_T\rangle$) of charged particles in the hard scattering process, central rapidity region corresponds to larger $\langle p_T\rangle$ than other rapidity regions, which results in higher temperature of emission source in central rapidity region.